jucaleb4/online-lqr/README.md

 ```
 Here, `simple` is the synthetic environment.
 Change it to `cartpole` to get the inverted pendulum.
-Input `32` is the number of trials to run, where all the performance is logged and saved into the provided `/logs` directory.
+Input `32` is the number of trials to run, where all the performance is logged and saved into the `/logs` directory (make sure this exists before running).

 The algorithm already contains the tuned parameters.
 However, if you want to modify it, you can finetune with